Code-Institute-Submissions/Paul-Glanville-milestone2_MayResub/README.md

 ### Credit

-Excellence mentor for advise and guidance with the language of javascript and direction of the project.
+Excellence mentor for advice and guidance with the language of javascript and direction of the project, also provided a block of javascript in game.js that i had taken inspiration of and personalised in index.js

 Code Institute material for refencing and material provided for the learning of functions and content.